 There are four types of system properties you have control over:

 Modify the System Name, Hostname, and Student Access.
 By default, newly launched systems are not accessible to users with the Student role.
-To allow Student users to access systems in your lab you must explicitly allow this by selecting the "Allow students to access this system" checkbox and saving your changes.
+To allow Student users to access systems in your range you must explicitly allow this by selecting the "Allow students to access this system" checkbox and saving your changes.